thithaonguyen/thithaonguyen.github.io/content/posts/monotonicity.md

 katex: true
 ---

-Question: [Test] Show that if a relation is complete, transitive and satisfies the independence axiom, then it satisfies the monotonicity property.
+Question: Show that if a relation is complete, transitive and satisfies the independence axiom, then it satisfies the monotonicity property.

 Answer:
 Without loss of generality, assume $$ p \succ q $$.
 We need to show that for any probability a and b,